dini-ag-kim/blog/README.md

-# Curricula Blog
+# DINI-AG-KIM Blog

-This project is the source for the new blog of the curricula group in DINI-AG-KIM.
+This project is the source for the blog of the DINI-AG-KIM.
 This project was created with the gatsby template [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog).

 ## Adding a new blog post